c0gnize/c0gnize/README.md

-Hi 👋 My name is Aleksandr Grigorev
+Hi 👋 My name is Aleksandr
 ===================================

-Senior Frontend Engineer
+Senior Fullstack Engineer
 --------------------------

 Engineer with 7+ years of experience building complex web applications using different stacks.
 Also, I have a solid background (5+ years) in developing native desktop applications in C++